 Holt's "Locators with Loci" on view in "Minimal" at the Bourse de Commerce

-Nancy Holt's 1972 sculpture Locators with Loci is on view in the exhibition Minimal at the Bourse de Commerce, Paris on show through January 18, 2026.
-Curated by Jessica Morgan, Director of Dia Art Foundation, the exhibition traces the diversity of this Minimal Art since the 1960s through over a hundred works by some forty international artists, many from the Pinault Collection.
+Nancy Holt’s 1972 sculpture Locators with Loci is on view in the exhibition Minimal at the Bourse de Commerce, Paris, through January 18, 2026.
+Curated by Jessica Morgan, Director of Dia Art Foundation, the exhibition traces the scope of Minimal Art through more than one hundred works by forty international artists, many drawn from the Pinault Collection.

 Nancy Holt, Locators with Loci (1972)